brainflow-dev/brainflow/_posts/2021-01-04-data-visualization.md

 end
 ```

 The function `BrainFlow.get_current_board_data` is slightly different from `BrainFlow.get_board_data` in that it retrieves only the last n-samples of data and does not clear the internal brainflow buffer.
 This will be helpful for continuously requesting a slice of data and plotting it.
-Do note that at the very start of the stream the internal buffer is not yet full, so you may get a matrix with less rows than the requested number of samples.
+Beware that at the very start of the stream the internal buffer is not yet full, so you may get a matrix with less rows than the requested number of samples.

 Next I select the EMG data channels as a `view` for performance, because that creates a kind of reference to the data instead of making a copy.